ou-elot/CDD206-MD/EOUProjectMilestone1.md

 # Effectiveness of Allopurinol in Patients With Gout

  Elliott Ou

  Albert Lee

  UCSF ACID3

 ## Study Purpose

-This retrospective cohort study evaluated whether recorded allopurinol treatment was associated with achievement of the recommended serum urate treatment target among adults with gout in UCSF's de-identified OMOP data.
+This cohort study determined if allopurinol treatment was effective in lowering serum urate levels to target in adults with gout in UCSF's de-identified OMOP dataset.

 Allopurinol is a urate-lowering medication used for the long-term management of gout.
 It reduces uric acid production and is intended to lower serum urate and reduce future gout-related complications.
 It is not primarily used to relieve pain during an acute gout flare.

-The study question was:

 Among adults with gout, were patients with a recorded allopurinol exposure more likely to achieve a follow-up serum urate level below 6 mg/dL than patients without a recorded allopurinol exposure?

 ## Data Source

 The primary analysis used the OMOP DEID UCSF data source in ATLAS.

-A secondary feasibility check was also performed using the combined UCSF and SFDPH data source, but the UCSF-only cohort was used for the primary results and Table 1.

 ## Cohort Definition

 ### Cohort Entry

-The cohort entry event was the first qualifying diagnosis of gout during the patient's observation period.

-The date of the qualifying gout diagnosis was used as the index date.
+The cohort entry event was the patient's first diagnosis of gout.
+This date is used as the index date in this study.

 ### Inclusion Criteria

 Patients were required to:
 1. Be 18 years of age or older on the index date.
 2. Have a recorded diagnosis of gout.
-3. Have at least one blood or serum urate measurement from 90 days before through 14 days after the index date.

 Previous use of gout medications was not used as an exclusion criterion.

-### Allopurinol-Treated Group

 Patients were classified as allopurinol-treated if they had at least one recorded allopurinol drug exposure.

-### No-Recorded-Allopurinol Group

-The comparison cohort consisted of patients who met the cohort criteria but had no recorded allopurinol exposures.
+The comparison cohort consisted of patients with gout but had no recorded allopurinol exposures.

-The allopurinol-treated and no-recorded-allopurinol groups were therefore mutually exclusive and together accounted for the full qualifying cohort.

 ## Follow-Up and Effectiveness Outcome

-Patients were followed for up to 180 days after cohort entry.
+Patient data up to 180 days after cohort entry was used to determine effectiveness.

-A 180-day follow-up period was selected because allopurinol is commonly initiated at a low dose and adjusted over time using repeated serum urate measurements.
-The outcome window of days 90 through 180 allowed approximately three to six months for treatment initiation, dose adjustment, and measurement of the patient's serum urate response.

-The effectiveness outcome was achievement of a blood or serum urate value below 6 mg/dL between days 90 and 180 after cohort entry.
+An 180-day follow-up period was selected because allopurinol is commonly initiated at a low dose and adjusted over time.
+The effectiveness outcome was determined by lowering the blood or serum urate value below 6 mg/dL.
+6 mg/dL is the recommended serum urate treatment target.
+Patients with more severe gout cases may have lower targets.

-This value represents achievement of the recommended serum urate treatment target.
-It does not mean that the patient was cured of gout.

-For both treatment groups, two separate outcome cohorts were generated directly:
+For both treatments, two separate outcome groups were generated:

 1. Patients with at least one blood or serum urate measurement between days 90 and 180.
-2. Patients with at least one blood or serum urate measurement below 6 mg/dL during the same period.
+2. Patients with at least one blood or serum urate measurement below 6 mg/dL during the same 90-180 day period.

 The comparison-group outcome counts were generated directly from the no-recorded-allopurinol cohort rather than being estimated by subtraction.